genet-sql-bi/sql-data-warehouse-project1/README.md

 This project covers the full data lifecycle, including:

-1.***Data Architecture*** Designing a modern data warehouse using the Medallion Architecture (Bronze, Silver, and Gold layers).
+1. ***Data Architecture*** Designing a modern data warehouse using the Medallion Architecture (Bronze, Silver, and Gold layers).
-1.***ETL Pipelines*** Extracting, transforming, and loading data from source systems into a centralized warehouse.
+2. ***ETL Pipelines*** Extracting, transforming, and loading data from source systems into a centralized warehouse.
-1. ***Data Modeling*** Building fact and dimension tables optimized for analytical and reporting queries.
+3. ***Data Modeling*** Building fact and dimension tables optimized for analytical and reporting queries.
-1. ***Analytics & Reporting*** Creating SQL-based analytical queries to support business insights and decision-making.
+4. ***Analytics & Reporting*** Creating SQL-based analytical queries to support business insights and decision-making.

 This repository is intended for professionals and students looking to showcase skills in: